rheanes/WikipediaWebCrawler/README.md

 To process my data, I removed all leftover html elements, removed all stopwords from the NLTK stopwords library, tokenized my words, stemmed my words, and removed punctuation.

+-setting.py contains the setting that I used for my Web crawler.
+-spider.py contains my web crawler and how it extracts the data from the web pages.
-DataAnaysisOfWikipedia.ipynb is the code that I used to process the data.
+-DataAnaysisOfWikipedia.ipynb is the code that I used to process the data.
 This code was created in GoogleCollab.
 This file also contains the output for the program.

-CSWiki1000 contains a json file with the data that was retrieved from my web crawler.
+-CSWiki1000 contains a json file with the data that was retrieved from my web crawler.